 Scenarios Conditions 2A and 2D Acceptable as equipped with vestibules or airlock.
-2B and 2E Acceptable with provision of the followings for the shop, or equivalent: 1.
+2B and 2E Acceptable with provision of the followings for the shop, or equivalent: Exterior door provided with self / automatic closer; Dedicated energy meter/BTU meter to monitor consumption of the shop AC usage; and Audible alarm triggered within shop if any exterior door for customers'/visitors' entry/exit is opened for longer than 10 mins.
+2C and 2F Acceptable with provision of the followings for the shop, or equivalent: 1.
 Exterior door provided with self / automatic closer; 2.
-Dedicated energy meter/BTU meter to monitor consumption of the shop AC usage; and 3.
-Audible alarm triggered within shop if any exterior door is opened for longer than 10 mins.
-2C and 2F Acceptable with provision of the followings for the shop, or equivalent: Exterior door provided with self / automatic closer; Dedicated energy meter/BTU meter to monitor consumption of the shop AC usage; Audible alarm triggered within shop if any exterior door is opened for longer than 10 mins; and Automatic cut off chilled water flow to chilled water AHUs/FCUs serving the shop if exterior door remains open for longer than 15 min^.
+Dedicated energy meter/BTU meter to monitor consumption of the shop AC usage; 3.
+Audible alarm triggered within shop if any exterior door for customers'/visitors' entry/exit is opened for longer than 10 mins; and 4.
+Automatic cut off chilled water flow to chilled water AHUs/FCUs serving the shop if exterior door remains open for longer than 15 min^.

-Only existing buildings undergoing major A&A with affected areas may use high efficient air curtain in place of self/automatic closer.
+^{} Only existing buildings undergoing major A&A with affected areas may use high efficient air curtain in place of self/automatic closer.
 The air curtain requires performance tested in accordance with ANSI/AMCA Standard 220 to ensure it provides a minimum 2m/s airstream velocity at the floor.